thomasway-sketch/Laptop-offloaded-LIDAR-SLAM-robot/README.md

 Worked through "Using time" and "Traveling in time" concepts — the temporal axis of the buffer.
 Docs note: the Jazzy docs only publish the C++ pages for these two tutorials — the Python pages exist on EOL distros (Galactic/Foxy) but 404 on Jazzy.
 Ill read the C++ for the concept and translated the single changed lookup_transform call to rclpy myself.

+Error: get_clock().now() with a timeout has 100% failure in Python, works in C++ The "Using time" tutorial has you use now() in C++ to see it fail with "extrapolation into the future", then add a timeout as the fix.
+In C++ the timeout fixes but in python it fails anyway due to differences with python and c++ architecture. thee best fix is a query at rclpy.time.Time() which fetches the latest transform.

+Error: lookup_transform vs lookup_transform_full -
+"Traveling in time" uses the 6-argument advanced lookup,in C++ this is an overload of the lookupTransform function.
+However rclpy doesn't overload so the advanced form is a separate method, lookup_transform_full.

+Day 10 — 2/07/2026: Debugging + Quaternion + using stamped datatypes

+tf2 debugging tutorial - Went over errors i have already encountered Quaternion fundamentals - RPY is my interface, quaternions are the plumbing, tf2 does the algebra.
+Using stamped dataTypes - Uses MessageFilter to translate frame point of view.
+This is the tutorial that most directly rehearses the Phase 4 camera→costmap fusion, although a python version exists it is used little in comparison to it's C++ counterpart, docs only go over the c++ version.

 Status at end of Week 2